saltamay/UofT_BootCamp_ProfileGenerator/README.md

 * The generated resume includes the number of: public repositories, followers, GitHub stars and following count.

 * The background color of the generated PDF matches the color that the user provides.

+## Submission

+You are required to submit the following:

+* An animated GIF demonstrating the app functionality

+* A generated PDF of your GitHub profile

+* The URL of the GitHub repository